cackle-rs/cackle/README.md

 ## Installation

 Currently Cackle only works on Linux.
-Support for OSX should be possible, but it's working yet.
-Windows will be more tricky, since we need debug info in order to work out where a bit of code came from.
-Right now, we only support DWARF debug info.
+See [PORTING.md](PORTING.md) for more details.

 ```sh
 cargo install cackle